How we define departments (throughout)

 We have ranked each government department according to how transparently it accounts for movements in spending plans.

-For each financial year we compared the original spending plan, as published in Spending Review 2010, Spending Review 2013, and Spending Review 2015, with every reissue of a plan for that financial year (in annual Budget documents and the department’s Annual Report and Accounts), and noted whether the spending plan had changed and whether this change was explained.
-We looked for explanations in the annual Budget documentation, in the Government’s Public Expenditure Statistical Analyses (PESA), in departmental Annual Reports and Accounts, and in Explanatory Memoranda to Main and Supplementary Estimates.
+For each financial year we compared the original spending plan, as published in Spending Review 2010, Spending Review 2013 or Spending Review 2015, with every reissue of a plan for that financial year in the Treasury’s annual Public Expenditure Statistical Analyses (PESA) publication, noting whether the spending plan had changed and whether this change was explained in the PESA report.

-Each department’s spending lines were categorised as direct management, sponsorship of public bodies, system and grant funding, and markets and contracting.
-For each department we categorised approximately 85%–100% of total RDEL spending.
-Negative spending lines (i.e. income, such as at the Home Office for UK Visas and Immigration) have not been included.
+Each department’s spending lines were categorised as direct management, sponsorship of public bodies, system and grant funding, or contracting.
+For each department we categorised approximately 80% to 100% of total RDEL spending.
+Negative spending lines (i.e. income, such as at the Home Office for UK Visas and Immigration) have not been categorised.
 In certain areas we used departmental Annual Reports and Accounts to supplement our understanding of spending.

-Each spending line in the OSCAR data is categorised as either ‘Programme’ or ‘Administration’ spending, providing us with the data to provide the breakdown of directly managed spending on page 63.
+Each spending line in the OSCAR data is categorised as either ‘programme’ or ‘administration’ spending, providing us with the data to provide the breakdown of directly managed spending on page 66.

-We are extremely grateful to Transparency International UK (TI-UK) for compiling all quarterly releases published by government departments about the gifts and hospitality received and travel and meetings conducted by ministers, special advisers and senior officials.
+We are extremely grateful to Transparency International UK for originally compiling all quarterly hospitality releases published by government departments for ministers, special advisers and senior officials.
+It has a website which allows users to search the data at https://openaccess.transparency.org.uk/.
 Our analysis has looked only at the ministerial releases.
-Having been provided with a list of publication dates by TI-UK, we sought to fill in any gaps by looking at GOV.UK and through correspondence with the Government Digital Service.
+Having been provided with a list of publication dates by Transparency International UK, we sought to fill in any gaps by looking at GOV.UK and through correspondence with the Cabinet Office.

 We understand that departments are supposed to publish a quarter in arrears.
 We have given a few days’ grace in our calculations, and so our analysis may be slightly more generous than the reality.

-Where we could not find a file, we corresponded with the Government Digital Service; we also did the same if we could not find a publication date, and also used the history function on data.gov.uk.
-If a release still could not be located, we marked the file as ‘Not published’ (and if its date could not be found, ‘Date unknown’).
+Where we could not find a file, we corresponded with the Cabinet Office; we did the same if we could not find a publication date, and also used the history function on data.gov.uk.
+If a release still could not be located, we marked the file as ‘not published’ (and if its date could not be found, ‘date unknown’).

 Treasury guidance says the releases should be published by the end of the following month (e.g. the September 2016 file should have been published by 31 October 2016).
-We extended the limit for ‘On time’ releases to 70 days from the first day of the month to which the data refers, to allow for weekends and public holidays and to give a few days’ grace.
+We extended the limit for ‘on time’ releases to 70 days from the first day of the month to which the data refers, to allow for weekends and public holidays and to give a few days’ grace.
 The guidance is clear that each monthly release should be published separately, but some departments have published in bulk.
-We have generously counted those months that were in time as ‘On time’, and others as ‘Late’.
+We have generously counted those monthly releases that were in time as ‘on time’, and others as ‘late’.